dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

   <updates></updates>

-With the empty response, Firefox will not make any changes.
+With the empty response, Datalus will not make any changes.
 This means users who haven’t seen the 10% update response will stay on FlyWeb 1.0, and users who have seen it will stay on FlyWeb 2.0.